 Newcastle Coastal Planning Working Group

-The Newcastle Coastal Planning Working Group (NCPWG) was formed to assist in the preparation of the Newcastle Coastal Management Program.
+The Newcastle Coastal Planning Working Group (NCPWG) was established to assist in the preparation of the Newcastle Coastal Management Program.
 The NCPWG comprises members from key government and community stakeholders including representatives from:

 - City of Newcastle